Wakeplay

 -How might we implement the alarm and gaming elements in an easily understandable way?

-We were instructed to form a research group of 8-10 people, primarily young adults and children.
+We formed a research group of 8-10 people, primarily young adults and children.

 We used Miro to pool our findings via their sticky note function.